 11 Visit Hill Tribe People

 Although many tours in Northern Thailand offer visits to hill tribe visits and claim in one way or another to be part of the ‘ethical tourism,’ consider taking a trip to Mon Cham instead.
 Mon Cham (or also called Mon Jam) is an agricultural community run by local Hmong people.
 They even built a café and a restaurant that incorporates their organic, cool-weather crops.
 Diners can relax in thatched room picnic areas that overlook the terrace fields.
 While you’re there, get a sneak peek of the Hmong children in traditional clothing playing in the nearby flower gardens.

-Beer is cheap in Thailand, but 115 baht ($3.50 USD!) all you can drink beer buffet from 6:30 pm to 9:00 pm is a steal.
-Serving up Tiger Beer, a gluten-free Asian lager, enjoy a posh outdoor atmosphere and nearby live music at Club Corner in the up and coming Nimmanhaemin area on Soi 7.
+Beer is cheap in Thailand, but 189 baht (5.50 USD!) all you can drink beer buffet from 6:00 pm to 9:00 pm is a steal.
+Enjoy a posh outdoor atmosphere and live soul, funk, and pop music at Rush Bar located in Nimmanhaemin on Soi 9.

-On the off-chance you’d rather have the critical (yet time-consuming) details taken care of, check out our four themed 7-Day Chiang Mai Self-Guided Tour, which are packed with hotel recommendations, must-try foods, and exact mapped locations of activities in Chiang Mai.
+If you’d rather have the critical (yet time-consuming) details taken care of, check out our four themed 7-Day Chiang Mai Self-Guided Tours.
+They are packed with hotel recommendations, must-try foods, and exact locations of activities in Chiang Mai.
 These perfectly packaged week-long (seven days and six nights) itineraries may be exactly what you’re really looking for.

 Guesthouses and Hotels in Chiang Mai